tvaillantdeguelis/2D-McDA-PSC/README.md

 Go to https://github.com/tvaillantdeguelis/2D-McDA-PSC/ and click the green **Code** button near the top right.
 In the dropdown menu, click **Download ZIP**.
 Save the ZIP file anywhere on your computer and extract it.

+On the same page, click on "my_modules", then click **Download ZIP**.
+Add the downloaded files under the folder "my_modules" of the project.

 ## 2. Install Conda

 To run the program, **if you don't already have a Python environment**, you can install Miniconda.